D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - edit the template file and update the location param with the value `[resourceGroup().location]`

-The following suggested solution could also:
+The following suggested solution could also work:
-- edit the parameters file and ass a new parameter named `location` of type string with the default value `[resourceGroup().location]`
+- edit the parameters file and add a new parameter named `location` of type string with the default value `[resourceGroup().location]`
-Howwever, you would also need to update the ARM template with the new `[parameters('location')]` where required.
+However, you would also need to update the ARM template with the new `[parameters('location')]` where required.

 The remaining options are obviously not suitable to this case.